KrisjanisP/rust-dbus-rqrng-service/readme.md

 fi
 ```

-The next D-Bus request will auto-start it again.
+The next D-Bus request will auto-start the service again.

 ## Core algorithm